 Marjorie Sewell Cautley (1891–1954) was the first woman landscape architect to design state parks, the first to plan the landscape of a federally funded housing project, the first to lecture in a university’s city planning department – and the first person to design a plan for D.L.
 Rogers Memorial Park in Bolton Landing on Lake George.
 [Read more…] about Marjorie Sewell Cautley: Renowned Landscape Architect

-Covering more than 500 acres and a mile of Hudson River shoreline, this park was once an industrial site for production of cement, quarry stone, and ice harvesting.
+Covering more than 500 acres and a mile of Hudson River shoreline, the future Sojourner Truth State Park in Kingston, NY, was once an industrial site for production of cement, quarry stone, and ice harvesting.
 Sojourner Truth State Park will be first new State Park since 2019.
-[Read more…] about New Sojourner Truth State Park in Kingston Opening This Spring
+[Read more…] about Preview The New Sojourner Truth State Park in Kingston on Sunday

 The Silent Sentinels, or Sentinels of Liberty, organized by Alice Paul and the National Woman’s Party, were a group of over 2,000 women demanding women’s suffrage by silently protesting in front of the White House during Woodrow Wilson’s presidency beginning on January 10, 1917.
 About 500 were arrested, with at least 168 serving jail time – many of them from New York State, a birthplace of the suffrage and women’s rights movements.

 Over the two and a half year long protest many of the women who picketed were arrested, harassed and abused by local and federal authorities, most notably being tortured while in local jails.
 Among the most horrific of these acts occurred during the night of November 14-15, 1917, known as the Night of Terror.
 [Read more…] about Womens Rights History: ‘The Night Of Terror’